cs-au-dk/TAJS/README.md

 - `TAJS_assert(value)` - tests that `value` is `true`, failure will result in an AssertionError.

-- `TAJS_assert(value, predicate)` - a generalized version of the single-argument TAJS_assert, supports disjunctions of the predicate methods in Value.java.
+- `TAJS_assert(value, predicate)` - a generalized version of the single-argument `TAJS_assert`, supports disjunctions of the predicate methods in Value.java.
 E.g. to check that a value is either a single concrete string or some unsigned integer:
   - `TAJS_assert(myValue, 'isMaybeSingleStr || isMaybeNumUInt')`

+- `TAJS_load(file,arg1,...)` - injects the given JavaScript file as a function, and calls it with the given arguments `arg1,...`

 Running regression tests
 ------------------------